alexrenz/AdaPM/README.md

 [![Build Status](https://travis-ci.com/alexrenz/lapse.svg?token=qPF2yxPz6mVQ9DGSToqy&branch=master)](https://travis-ci.com/alexrenz/lapse)
 [![GitHub license](http://dmlc.github.io/img/apache2.svg)](./LICENSE)

 A parameter server with dynamic parameter allocation.
 I.e., it can relocate parameters among nodes during run time.
 This enables efficient distributed machine learning.
+More information can be found in our paper on Lapse: [http://arxiv.org/abs/2002.00655](http://arxiv.org/abs/2002.00655).

 Lapse provides the following primitives:
 - `Pull(keys)`: retrieve the values of a set of parameters (identified by keys) from the corresponding servers
 - `Push(keys, updates)`: send updates for parameters to the corresponding servers
 - `Localize(keys)`: request local allocation of parameters